 If you are using a magnesium bar, take your time scraping the magnesium and make sure you have a good amount to get started.
 Usually, a pile about the size of a quarter is good.

-You will also need tinder ready that you can quickly add once the shavings catch fire.
-You can also build up some tinder around the magnesium shavings, so it all catches about the same time.
+You will also need tinder ready to add quickly once the shavings catch fire.
+You can also build up some tinder around the magnesium shavings so it all catches at about the same time.

 A cotton ball with Vaseline can burn for several minutes, giving you more time to build up the fire.

 Once your tinder catches fire, it’s time to start feeding the fire larger material to grow the fire.
 You can add twigs, pine cones, small branches, etc. Work your way from smaller materials to larger pieces of wood.

 Put Your Fire Out

 When you are done with your fire, it’s time to put it out.
 It’s best to use water to soak the fire until it’s completely extinguished and cold.